Plates with Purpose

 - Whole Grains — Barley

 It gets overshadowed by the benefits of oatmeal, but barley delivers similar health benefits.
-It's high in soluble fiber, which most Americans lack in their diets; helps lower cholesterol; and, assists with blood sugar control, making it a good choice for people with diabetes.
+It's high in fiber, which most Americans lack in their diets, helps lower cholesterol, and assists with blood sugar control, making it a good choice for people with diabetes.
 So eat your oatmeal in the morning; then, add barley to your soup at lunch.

-Beans are another terrific source of soluble fiber.
-A diet high in fiber can help reduce the risk of colon, rectal and breast cancers.
+Beans are another terrific source of fiber, as well as protein, potassium and folate.
 While canned beans are fine, look for those low in sodium.
 Moore recommends rinsing beans before use, which removes 40 percent of added sodium content.

 Whether you pick strawberries, cranberries, blueberries, raspberries or blackberries, berries in general are amazing functional foods.
 Not only are they low in calories, their anthocyanin pigments, which give them color, offer health promoting benefits.
 If you can't get fresh berries, frozen unsweetened berries make a fine alternative.